Payment Terms Clause For Your Terms and Conditions

 Payment-Terms-For-Your-Terms-and-Conditions-Agreement

-Businesses that are too lenient could quickly fall into financial trouble.
-Setting payment terms in your terms and conditions helps maintain healthy customer relationships and steady cash flow.
+Setting payment terms in your terms and conditions agreement helps maintain healthy customer relationships and steady cash flow.

-In this article, we’ll go over what payment terms are and why they’re an indispensable part of your terms and conditions agreement.
+In this article, I explain what payment terms are and why they’re an essential part of your terms and conditions agreement.

 Table of Contents